iande/stomper/README.md

 * Event callbacks need a wrapper so they can be unbound
 * Subscription handlers need implemented
 * Full stack testing (probably through cucumber)
+* Ruby 1.8.7 compatibility needs to be put in place.

 As these issues are resolved, I'll drop them from the list (and potentially add other issues)